 Recommendations including timeframes for any changes, upgrades or remedial works to the treatment and land disposal system or process.

-A copy of the assessment report shall be provided to the Council by no later than 30 September of the year in which the assessment is undertaken.
+A copy of the assessment report must be provided to the Council by no later than 30 September of the year in which the assessment is undertaken.

 Compliance with audit